 Tell your colleagues to bring an object that has special meaning to them or that is tied to an exciting story.
 Give each group member 3-5 minutes to tell the rest of the group about it.

-This icebreaker is ideal for small teams (or done in groups) because people might not be willing to talk in front of larger crowds of people.
+This virtual icebreaker is ideal for small teams (or done in groups) because people might not be willing to talk in front of larger crowds of people.

 Don’t forget to give people enough time to think about their story and prepare for the short presentation.
 Not everybody is happy with improvising.